garrandall/popular-music-data/tracks/no-matter-what-george-lamond-brenda-k--starr.md

 'Cause what we share together
 Can weather any storm

-Ooh, I love you, girl
+Oh, I love you, girl
 (I love you, girl)
 We'll get through
 I promise you